uthmel/java-tdd-bobs-bagels/README.md

 I'd like to know if I try to remove an item that doesn't exist in my basket.
 ```

+## Set up instructions
+- Fork this repository and clone the forked version to your machine
+- Open the root directory of the project in IntelliJ
+- Implement the user stories based on the domain model you have developed following the **Red-Green-Refactor** methodology of writing your tests first, writing code to make them pass, and then iterating until the user story is implemented, then refactoring to make your code more elegant.
+- Run the tests individually as you go through and then rerun all of the tests at the end to ensure you haven't broken one part of the code when implementing another.

 ![](./assets/run-a-test.PNG)

 ## Test Output